The grey streaks that sometimes appear on chocolate are caused by two different factors:

 ‘Bulk’ or ‘ordinary’ cocoa beans.

-At Puratos, we believe that controlling the harvest and post-harvest process is essential to producing high quality cocoa beans.
+At Puratos, we believe that controlling the harvest and post-harvest process are also important to producing high quality cocoa beans.
 However, it also depends on the type of chocolate we are looking for.

-The cacao percentage is the percentage of the ingredients that come from the cacao plant, including both the fat, i.e. cocoa butter, and the solids, i.e. cocoa mass and cocoa powder.
+The cacao percentage is the percentage of the ingredients that come from the cacao tree, including both the fat, i.e. cocoa butter, and the cocoa mass and eventually added cocoa powder.

 A chocolate with 60% cocoa refers to the sum of all the cocoa ingredients in the recipe (the amount of cocoa mass, cocoa butter and cocoa powder in the recipe).